 The Committee worked in four subgroups focusing on four key policy areas: access, accountability, affordability and transparency.

-In addition to Angel Pérez, two other Committee members came from New England higher education institutions: Jon Westover, senior associate director of admissions at the University of Massachusetts Amherst until July 2018 when he joined North Carolina State University as director of undergraduate admissions and associate vice provost, and Beverly Ledbetter, Esq., vice president and general counsel for Brown University until her retirement in August 2018.
+In addition to Pérez, two other Committee members came from New England higher education institutions: Jon Westover, senior associate director of admissions at the University of Massachusetts Amherst until July 2018 when he joined North Carolina State University as director of undergraduate admissions and associate vice provost, and Beverly Ledbetter, Esq., vice president and general counsel for Brown University until her retirement in August 2018.